 PE 71.
 Advanced Techniques of Human Performance.
 3 units.
 Prerequisites: PE 70, instructor approval .
 This course is intended for those experienced with high level physical training.
 This course helps individuals improve sport and physical fitness skills by addressing components including muscular strength, foot speed, agility, cardiovascular conditioning and flexibility.
 Instructor: Staff.

 PE 77.
 Volleyball, Beginning and Intermediate.
-3 units; third term.
+3 units; second term.
 Fundamental instruction on drills, strategies, and rules, with game-playing opportunities.
 Basics of serve, pass, set, spike, defense, and court position will be taught.
 Intermediate level focuses on skill development to a more competitive standard and features multiple offenses and understanding officiating.
 Instructors: Staff.

 PE 81.
 Bouldering.
 3 units; first, second, third terms.
 Taught at the Caltech bouldering cave, Brown Gym.
 During this introductory course to bouldering, students will learn terminology, how to properly fit into a harness, set-up and use a tubular belay device, and belay commands.
 This course will emphasize muscle strength and endurance, balance, and flexibility, as well as be challenging for mind and body.
 Instructors: Staff.